Alain2020/237fitness/README.md

 The brief was to develop a static front end project  using HTML , CSS and JavaScript programming language.
 This website is created for educational purposes.

-The website is showcase to all that are intersted in information.
+The website is a showcase to all that are intersted in Turning Fat into a FIT!(Fitness).

-This is a private website whereby I inform the community about all latest news and updates on government projects in the country.
-I am are here to promote other companies advertise their products and also to bring direct updates from Cameroon for example; community projects, seminars and so on.
-In addition we help individuals and companies how to go about their taxes declarations.
+This is a private website whereby We’re absolutely certain that our highly qualified team are the best personal trainers in the Cameroon – and they’ll work with you individually in your own personal training pod – giving you private access to all the space and equipment you’ll need to achieve amazing results..

 <h3>The business goals of this website are:</h3>